What is Motor Learning?

 Random vs Blocked Practice

-Blocked practice is practicing one movement first, then moving on to practice another movement.
-You ‘block’ out each movement.
 For example, you practice /f/ for the first half of a session and then /z/ for the rest of the session.

-Random practice is practicing these movements throughout the session, in random order.
 Using our example, the patient would practice both /f/ and /z/ in random order throughout an entire session.

 Choose Random Practice—or a Combo

-In the early stages of treatment or with a severe impairment, patients may need to practice each target individually (/f/ for the first half of the session, /z/ the final half).
-Once they’ve reached a certain level of accuracy, they can move on to random practice of these phonemes.
+Patients early in treatment or with a severe impairment may need to practice each target individually (/f/ for the first half of the session, /z/ the final half) to get the hang of it.

 6. Use Complex or Simple Practice